kelvin-ahiakpor/Ashesi.FTP.Sync/README.md

 - **macOS/Linux**: Ensure `lftp` and `fswatch` are installed and configured properly.
 - **Windows**: Verify that WinSCP is correctly installed and Directory Monitor (if used) is configured to track changes.
-- **Mistake in initial setup**: Maybe you used the wrong password or path somewhere.
-To fix this run these commands.
+- **Mistake in initial setup**: Maybe you used the wrong password or path initially.
+To fix, run the following commands:
 ```bash
 rm ~/Development/scripts/sync_config.conf
 ./sync_to_ftp.sh